 Technology Futures Institute

-Dr Tracey Crosbie is a Senior Lecturer in Research and Energy Reduction in the School of Science and Engineering at Teesside University.
+Dr. Tracey Crosbie is a Senior Lecturer in Research and Energy Reduction in the School of Science and Engineering at Teesside University.
 She is a transdisciplinary academic with degrees in the social and technical sciences.
-Dr Crosbie has been researching issues associated with energy consumption in built environment and ways of informing for more than 15 years.
-She has a wide experience in leading the development of successful collaborative research proposals and managing work in national and international interdisciplinary research and innovation projects.
+Dr. Crosbie has been researching issues associated with energy consumption in built environment for almost 20 years.
+She has a great deal of experience in leading the development of successful collaborative research proposals and managing work in national and international interdisciplinary research and innovation projects.
 She leads the Sustainable Environments Grand Challenge research theme at the university, her role being to facilitate multidisciplinary research across the university’s different schools.

-Dr Crosbie’s current research interests focus on the development of interdisciplinary and transdisciplinary research methodologies, sustainability policy and its implementation, urban development and smart energy infrastructures.
+Dr Crosbie’s current research interests focus on the development of interdisciplinary and transdisciplinary research methodologies, sustainability policy and its implementation, urban development and smart cities and smart energy infrastructures.

 She managed the IDEAS project funded by the European Commission (EC) which was successfully concluded at the end of 2015.
-She is leading dissemination and contributing the development of business models and policy analysis in an on-going Horizon 2020 project (DR-BOB) also funded by the EC.
+She is leading work packages in two current smart grid project called inteGRIDy and DR-BOB also funded by the EC.
 She is currently leading the design and implementation of the evaluation strategy for a Big Lottery funded community based project called One Planet Middlesbrough: Communities living sustainably.
-Dr Crosbie has also participated in a DECC expert panels on energy related behaviours.
-Other recent large collaborative research projects in which Dr Crosbie has led work include SEMANCO and IntUBE.
+Dr. Crosbie has also participated in a DECC expert panels on energy related behaviours.
+Other recent large collaborative research projects in which Dr. Crosbie has led work include SEMANCO and IntUBE.

-Currently Dr Crosbie is involved in the supervision of three PhD students:
+Currently Dr. Crosbie is involved in the supervision of four PhD students: